-This one is a frequently debated one – some prefer not to give the venue a budget as they feel the venue will price the elements up to meet your budget.
-Other times however the venue may be able to allocate discounts and other complimentary elements in order to meet your budget requirements.
+This one is a frequently debated one.
+Some prefer not to give the venue a budget as they feel the venue will price the elements up to meet your budget.
+Other times, the venue may be able to allocate discounts and other complimentary items to meet your budget requirements.

-In the end it’s a personal decision however if you choose not to disclose your budget and the venue proposal comes in too high, Events Outsourced always recommend giving them an opportunity to revise their proposal (you will need to provide them your budget for this one).
+In the end it’s a personal decision.
+But if you choose not to disclose your budget and the quote is too high, we always recommend giving them an opportunity to revise their proposal.
 If the venue really wants your business, they will generally do what they can to work with your budget.
-Another factor that may assist the venue to provide your proposal is knowing who they are pitching against – we generally only recommend this if the other venues are of a similar calibre.
+Another factor that may assist the venue to provide your proposal is knowing who they are pitching against.
+We generally only recommend disclosing this if the other venues are of a similar calibre.

-Next time you are putting together a request for proposal for your next event venue, make sure you utilise the tips provided above.
-This will result in a far more accurate quote, will make the process much more efficient and will assist you to prepare a successful event.
+Next time you are putting together a request for proposal for your event venue, make sure you use these tips.
+This will result in a far more accurate quote.
+It will also make the process much more efficient and will assist you to prepare a successful event.